 Lets not forget the actual bladder, that needs to be looked after as well.
 Go over the whole of the external surface checking for material deterioration, stitching fraying, bent or broken clips, etc. The inside should be periodically washed out with an anti-bacterial agent to eliminate any nasty things multiplying in there.
 BCD safe cleaning products are available to make this easier, if in doubt check the maintenance and cleaning section of your BCD manual.

-As with with everything else, rinsing the pockets and locking mechanisms will help to maintain good working order.
+As with everything else, rinsing the pockets and locking mechanisms will help to maintain good working order.
 Grit and sand can make locking and release of pockets stiff and frayed or damaged stitching could lead to weights being lost.